PatrickKyei/exception/_tabs/about.md

 I have spoken at different tech conferences and had the opportunity to interact with [creative minds](https://youtube.com/@skillembassy_) in the tech industry to share their knowledge to impact the tech ecosystem.

 I jot down my thoughts.

 Those are my own initiatives.
+To Raise the collective Consciousness.

 It's more of a communal celebration of learning.

 And if I can play some role in your life to help you go to a new place, I'd be happy, honored, and fortunate to do so.

 And if I ever stop being successful at it, I'll try something new.

 <hr>